clemans/powershell/README.md

 **A directory of functions for implementing Microsoft Windows infrastructure and other useful scripts for Development Operations.**

+#### `>_: Add-CSPAzureAdministrator.ps1`

+An Azure function that automates the creation of external guest accounts and role assignments for Azure (IaaS) subscriptions.

 #### `>_: New-AzBasicInfrastructureFramework.ps1`

 An Azure (Az.*) script that automates the baseline implementation of an Azure infrastructure as a service (IaaS).

+#### `>_: Remove-CSPAzureAdministrator.ps1`

+An Azure function that automates the removal of external guest accounts and role assignments for Azure (IaaS) subscriptions.

 ## Security